 When I’m working on web site projects, the names for pages and directories should use hyphens instead of underscores.
 The reason why is because it is the standard for URLs to use hyphens to separate words because they are easier to type.
 From a technology standpoint, Google treats hyphens like spaces, but underscores are treated as word characters.
 That is why the double-click and CTRL-SHIFT-ARROWKEY trick works to select a string of text like

-Google will drop the underscore and consider a word like “company_logo” as “companylogo”.
+Google will drop the underscore and consider a word like “company_logo” as “companylogo” (all one word).
 That might be a problem for SEO, but I haven’t seen any definitive research or statement on how that applies to file names on the web, just URLs.

 I think that image names with underscores should always be fine though, even for web projects.
-To this day I use hyphens for images and I haven’t ran into any problems or concerns.
+To this day, I use hyphens for images.
+I haven’t ran into any problems or concerns.
 If you want an image to show up in Google image search, it may be prudent to use hyphens instead of underscores.
 But that’s just a guess.

 The humane version of my naming scheme

-Lets assume that you are not going to interact with a file using a command line interface, or upload it to the web, and you simply want your file names to looks as readable as possible in your folder view.
-You can use the same principles of the naming scheme, but modify it slightly to use spaces and capitalization.
+Let us assume that you are not going to interact with a file using a command-line interface or upload it to the web, and you just want your file names to looks as readable as possible in your folder view.
+You can use the same principles of the naming scheme but modify it slightly to use spaces and capitalization.

 Category - File Name - Tag - v01.ext

-- or “space hyphen space” as a delimiter between categories, file names, and tags.
+- or “space hyphen space” as the delimiter between file names, categories, and tags.
 Categories and tags are capitalized.
-The file name can be title case or sentence case; whatever case makes sense.
+The file name can be title case or sentence case, whatever case makes sense.